pjbriggs/ansible-palfinder-galaxy/README.rst

 Variables for handling special cases:

  - ``galaxy_python_dir``: location to install Galaxy-specific
-   version of Python (e.g. if default installation of Python isn't accessible across cluster nodes)
+   version of Python (this is required for example if the default installation of Python isn't accessible across compute cluster nodes) (default: install Galaxy-specific Python in a ``python/VERSION`` directory parallel to the Galaxy code cloned from GitHub)

 Versions of installed components: